Build a Clean Grid Gallery in the WordPress Block Editor

 Enable to reshuffle image order on each page load (great for repeat visitors).

-Built-In Lightbox
+Enable Lightbox

 Enable the built-in Lightbox to let visitors view your images full-screen when the user clicks on them.

-It supports keyboard navigation, swipe gestures, and the option to show image captions within the Lightbox view.
+It supports keyboard navigation and swipe gestures.
+When activated an additional toggle to show image captions within the Lightbox view is enabled.

 Note: Show Caption in Lightbox control only displays when Enable Lightbox is active

-Show Title on Hover
+Show Overlay on Hover

 You can edit each image’s Caption, Title, or Alt Text directly from the image block settings.